-Project Installation Note: If you set up a load-balancing SAS Stored Process Server using the SAS project installation (and SAS Configuration Wizard), you have a load-balancing configuration with one or more SAS Stored Process Servers (and three multibridge connections on each server) in one cluster (e.g., Cluster 1) named SASMain - Logical Stored Process Server and security configured as follows:
+Note: If you set up a load-balancing SAS Stored Process Server using an Advanced or Personal installation (with SAS Configuration Wizard), then you have a load-balancing configuration with one or more SAS Stored Process Servers (and three MultiBridge connections on each server) in one cluster (for example, Cluster 1) named SASMain - Logical Stored Process Server and security configured as follows:

 - the user metadata identity for server administration is the SAS Trusted User.
-The SAS Trusted User's credentials (e.g. sastrust) are specified in the spawner's metadata configuration file. - the group metadata identity for server administration is SAS General Servers group.
-The multi-user login definition (configured in the stored process server definition) is the login for the SAS General Servers group (e.g. sassrv).
+The SAS Trusted User's credentials (for example, sastrust) are specified in the spawner's metadata configuration file. - the group metadata identity for server administration is SAS General Servers group.
+The multi-user login definition (configured in the stored process server definition) is the login for the SAS General Servers group (for example, sassrv).